jdolitsky/readme-generator/README.md

 - Repos and images are publically accessible
 - The image has a `latest` tag
+- The image tags all point to a multiarch OCI index
 - The repo is hosted on GitHub and the default branch is `main`
 - `cosign` and `jq` are installed (shells out to these)
 - A GitHub actions workflow file exists called `release.yaml`